nihilor/microfrontends/oop2020/README.md

 ## Definition

-My definition of micro-frontends is:
+My definition of microfrontends:

 > Microfrontends are self-contained software elements, composable to and integrateable into frontends – independently of the frontends architecture, technology stack, and functionality.
+&ndash; Mark Lubkowitz

 ## Why Microfrontends?